GovardhanaRekam/BluetoothCamRobot/README.md

 - **Web Interface**: A simple and intuitive interface to control the robot and view the camera feed.

 ## Quick Demo 🎥
-Check out a quick demo of the ESP32-CamRobotController in action.
+Check out a quick demo of the ESP32-Code uploading in action.
 [Watch on YouTube](https://youtu.be/mVgPbeMpcf4?si=_c_zvnnQuyv9xlXW)

 ## Getting Started 🛠️